pconley/Rails-Docker-Setup/README.md

 docker ps                               # but they are still there
 ```

-### Docker Machine
+## Step 4: Docker Machine

-use Docker Machine to manage virtual machines on which
+We use Docker Machine to manage virtual machines on which
 we will deploy the containers; this walkthru uses DigitalOcean
 to host one machine... puts the two containers on that machine
 note: a DO account and access key was previously created!!!!